 As of now, the University of Arizona’s coding bootcamp offers four separate courses, with one full-time option as well.
 The part-time online program for full-stack development is self-paced, and admissions are rolling.
 The other two part-time programs are 10 hours per week, with an additional 20 for homework and out-of-class projects.
-Part-time web development and fullstack programs run Monday through Friday, 6:30 PM to 9:30 PM, and another class on Saturdays from 10:00 AM to 2:00 PM.
-Part-time programs are 24 weeks long, and full-time is only 12.
-Their full-time course for fullstack development runs 30 hours per week Monday through Friday.
+Full-time courses run Monday through Friday from 10:00 AM to 2:30 PM.
+Part-time courses take place on Monday and Wednesday evenings from 6:30 PM to 9:30 PM, with an additional course on Saturday from 10:00 AM to 2:00 PM.
 Check the University of Arizona’s coding bootcamp website for admissions dates for the next round of classes.

 University of Arizona Coding Bootcamp Curriculum

 The University of Arizona’s coding bootcamp offers four separate coding programs, three of which are part-time.
 In the part-time data science program, students spend 24 weeks learning everything they need to know about data and databases, including several important coding languages.
 The university also offers two part-time web development courses, including a full stack program that’s quite intensive.